datadesk/california-coronavirus-data/README.md

 ### [latimes-beach-closures-county-list.csv](./latimes-beach-closures-county-list.csv)

-The county-level restrictions on beach access, compiled by the Los Angeles Times based on data release by the California Coastal Commission.
+The county-level restrictions on beach access, compiled by the Los Angeles Times based on data released by the California Coastal Commission.

 | field         | type   | description                                                                                                                                                                            |
 | ------------- | ------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |